Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 6 September 2025 09.59.04 UTC
+- WIB: Sabtu, 6 September 2025 10.32.21 UTC
-- WITA: Sabtu, 6 September 2025 10.59.04 UTC
+- WITA: Sabtu, 6 September 2025 11.32.21 UTC
-- WIT: Sabtu, 6 September 2025 11.59.04 UTC
+- WIT: Sabtu, 6 September 2025 12.32.21 UTC

 Kutipan Inspiratif:
-"Why are we, as a nation so obsessed with foreign things?
-Is it a legacy of our colonial years?
-We want foreign television sets.
-We want foreign shirts.
-We want foreign technology.
-Why this obsession with everything imported?"
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

 Kategori: technology